wjabrac/agent-mono/docs/quickstart.md

 agent create service my_service
 ```

+Plugins execute in a sandboxed subprocess with strict CPU and memory limits.
+Validate all inputs and outputs with Pydantic models as shown in the templates.
+See [plugin-security](plugin-security.md) for more details.

 ## Enabling optional modules

 Advanced modules provide planning, security, and observability.
 All advanced features are disabled by default.
 Enable them with environment variables: